 Step 2: Write Better Job Descriptions

-Once you understand how the new hire should contribute in their role, it’s time to write specific, targeted job descriptions that you can leverage within your software.
+Once you understand how the new hire should contribute to their role, it’s time to write specific, targeted job descriptions that you can leverage within your software.

 Good job descriptions can help candidates better self-select what jobs they apply for because you've provided highly specific information.
-They'll also help you create a more efficient onboarding process once you've made a great hire, since the employee already has a good idea of their place in the company hierarchy and the workflow towards goals.
+They'll also help you create a more efficient onboarding process once you've made a great hire since the employee already has a good idea of their place in the company hierarchy and the workflow toward goals.

 Step 3: Focus On The Best People

 You invested in recruiting software for a reason, and you should be using it as effectively as possible in order to hire smarter.
 Trust your recruiting software to do all the heavy lifting like resume grading, maintaining a talent pipeline, and communication, so you can focus your efforts on connecting with the best people.
 When you know what goals they’ll need to accomplish on the job, you can have a clearer idea of what kind of candidates will be able to add real value.

 Once you connect personally with the best candidates, you should use the interview process to ensure they truly understand the role and how their unique talents can contribute.
 This way you end up with new hires excited to hit the ground running and immediately understanding why their new role matters.